 According to Markets and Markets, the global solid-state battery market is expected to grow from $85 million in 2023 to $963 million in 2030, with a CAGR of 41.5%.

 EVs are one of the biggest reasons the SSB market will explode shortly.
-So, it is not surprising that big automotive companies such as Toyota or Volkswagen are trying to perfect this battery tech.
+Therefore, it is not surprising that major automotive companies, such as Toyota or Volkswagen, are striving to perfect this battery technology.

 Besides Toyota, other companies are also leading in solid-state battery manufacturing.
 Most of them are startups that attract attention and funds from VCs and EV companies.
 As a result, specialized startups such as QuantumScape, BrightVolt, and Solid Power are now big manufacturers of SSBs.